Reading time: 5 minutes

 Minimum pension drawdown rules

 Normally the minimum drawdown percentage factor begins at 4% if you are aged under 65 and rises gradually to 14% when you are 95 or older (see table below).
-These government-mandated rates are a Rule of Thumb based on advice from the Australian Government Actuary.
+These government-mandated rates are a rule of thumb based on advice from the Australian Government Actuary.
 It determined that most people would spend most of their super at these rates, without leaving too much to the kids.

-Age of beneficiary | Temporary percentage factor (2019/20 and 2020/21) | Normal percentage factor (2013/14 to 2018/19) |
+Age of beneficiary | Temporary percentage factor (2019–20 to 2022–23) | Normal percentage factor (2013–14 to 2018–19, 2023–23 onwards) |

 ---|---|---|